willymcallister/willymcallister.github.io/_articles/whats-with-the-name.md

 * $e$ is the base of the natural logarithm, the special number $e = 2.7182818\ldots$
 * $j$ is the imaginary unit. $j = \sqrt{-1}\qquad$
     * Engineers use $j$ instead of $i$ because we use $i$ for something else (current).
-* $\omega$ (omega) indicates how fast the number is spinning.
-It is called the *angular frequency*.
+* $\omega$ (omega) indicates how fast the number spins.
+It is called the *angular frequency*, measured in radians per second.
 * $t$ is time.
 You know what time is.

 * The radius of the big circle is $1$.
 * The green stick that connects the origin to the yellow spinning number isn't part of the number, it's just there to help us see it.

 This $e^{j\omega t}$ notation is pretty scary looking.
-For the moment, don't let that bother you, and just appreciate that it represents a number that spins around.
+For the moment, don't let that bother you, and just appreciate that as a whole, it represents a number that spins around.
 This is one of the most beautiful and useful ideas in mathematics and engineering.
-We use spinning numbers to represent sigals and understand how they move through the world.
+We use spinning numbers to represent signals.

-Here's one example of how we use spinning numbers.
-If we combine two spinning numbers we can create a sine wave using Euler's Formula.
+Here's an example of how we use spinning numbers to represent a sine wave.
+You can combine two spinning numbers using Euler's Formula to create a sine wave.

 $\sin \omega t = \dfrac{1}{2}(e^{+j\omega t} - e^{-j\omega t})$